zdravkov/kendo-docs/api/javascript/ui/grid.md

 The [data source](/api/framework/datasource) of the widget.
 Configured via the [dataSource](#configuration-dataSource) option.

-> Changes of the data source will be reflected in the widget.
+> Changes to the data source will be reflected in the widget.

 > Assigning a new data source would have no effect.
 Use the [setDataSource](#methods-setDataSource) method instead.